Gillett & Johnston: History

 The company traced its roots to a clockmaking business established by William Gillett in Hadlow, Kent, in the early 19th century.
-In 1837, Gillett moved his business to Clerkenwell, London; and in 1844 to the site in what later became known as Union Road, Thornton Heath, Croydon, which would remain its home for the next 113 years.
+In 1837, Gillett moved his business to Clerkenwell, London; and in 1844 to the site in what later became known as Union Road, West Croydon, which would remain its home for the next 113 years.
 Charles Bland became a partner in 1854, and the company subsequently traded as Gillett & Bland.
 In 1877, Arthur A. Johnston (c.1851–1916) bought a partnership, and shortly afterwards extended the company's output by establishing a bell foundry.
 The business became known as Gillett, Bland & Co until Bland's death in c.1884, when the name was changed to Gillett & Co.
 The name Gillett & Johnston seems to have been used from around 1887.

 Arthur Johnston's son, Cyril Frederick Johnston (1884–1950), joined the company in 1902, became a partner in 1907, and took over the firm following his father's death in 1916.
 He developed an interest in the theory of bell-tuning, and greatly expanded the bellfounding side of the business.
 In 1905 he redeveloped the works, and installed a large vertical tuning lathe.
 He was particularly interested in the manufacture of carillons, which presented special problems of tuning distinct from those of church bells.

 During the First World War, the factory suspended its regular business and became involved in the manufacture of munitions, employing over 1,250 men and women.

 The firm became a limited liability company in 1925, initially trading as the Croydon Bell Foundry Ltd (although the name "Gillett and Johnston" still appeared on bells).
 It reverted to the name Gillett & Johnston Ltd in 1930.

 Cyril Johnston resigned as managing director in 1948, following disagreements over company policy, and died suddenly two years later in 1950.
 Following his departure, Henry Michael Howard took over, and some bells were cast in his name.
 The business also now diversified into other engineering activities, and new subsidiaries (Microcastings Ltd and Bourdon Tools Ltd) were established.
 However, it experienced financial difficulties, caused in part by changing architectural tastes, and a falling-off in demand for traditional tower clocks and cast bells.
 In 1957 the business was taken into receivership and the works were closed down.